 Child poverty and the two-child benefit cap: explained

-There have been renewed calls for the government to scrap the two-child benefit limit—a policy which prevents most families from claiming means-tested benefits for any third or additional children born after April 2017—after it announced last month that the publication of its child poverty strategy has been delayed.
+Ahead of the Budget there’s been widespread speculation that Chancellor Rachel Reeves could scrap or change the two-child benefit limit—a policy which prevents most families from claiming means-tested benefits for a third and any additional children born after April 2017.

-Although the government has previously signalled a reluctance to commit to changing or removing the limit, in recent weeks it’s been reported that the Prime Minister Sir Keir Starmer is keen to scrap it.
+Although government sources had previously signalled a reluctance to commit to changing or removing the limit, earlier this year it was reported that the Prime Minister Sir Keir Starmer is keen to scrap it, while several Labour MPs, including deputy leader Lucy Powell and education secretary Bridget Phillipson, have publicly called for it to be removed.

 In its manifesto, Labour pledged to “develop an ambitious strategy to reduce child poverty”.
-A Child Poverty Taskforce, co-chaired by education secretary Bridget Phillipson and work and pensions secretary Liz Kendall, was expected to publish this strategy in spring 2025, but the government now says this will take place ahead of the Autumn Budget later this year.
+A child poverty taskforce, co-chaired by Ms Phillipson and science secretary Liz Kendall, was expected to publish this strategy in spring 2025, but the government said in May that it would be delayed to “later this year”.
+The Department for Work and Pensions has not yet confirmed when it will be published.

 This explainer looks at how child poverty is measured, how many children are impacted by the two-child benefit limit, and what campaigners and experts have said about the policy.